How to Use KillChain Labs

 Submit your answer

 Challenges require a specific flag or answer.
-Flags are case-sensitive and validated server-side.
+Flags are validated server-side and matched case-insensitively after trimming whitespace.
 Type your answer in the submission field and hit Submit.

 Earn points